rhuijben/tado-local-proxy/domoticz/README.md

-# Tado Local Proxy Plugin for Domoticz
+# Tado Local Plugin for Domoticz

-This Domoticz plugin connects to the Tado Local Proxy API to monitor and control your Tado heating zones.
+This Domoticz plugin connects to Tado Local to monitor and control your Tado heating zones.

 ## Features